Goutham-Krishna-Ch/PowerBI/README.txt

 amazon_products.csv (Dataset)
 amazon_dashboard.pbix (Power BI File)

+5. Costco Sales Dashboard: Price, Sales in cities, by gender, by payment type.
+Description:
+This Power BI project visualizes product pricing, customer reviews, Sales Data and ratings in Costco/Priceco.
+The dashboard presents different graphs and visualizations to uncover insights into customer behavior and product and Sales performance.
+Files Included:
+PriceCo_Sales.csv (Dataset)
+Price_Co_dashboard.pbix (Power BI File)

 To use these Dashboards,
 Open the .pbix files in Power BI Desktop.
 Explore the dashboards and modify them as needed.